Letters to the editor - Argyllshire Advertiser

 Sir,

-In reply to the in the letter published in the Argyllshire Advertiser for Friday November 24 criticising the local GP Practice.
-I want to write to their defence.
+In reply to the letter published in the Argyllshire Advertiser on Friday November 24 criticising the local GP practice, I want to write in their defence.

 The Americans, Australians, Canadians, French, Italians and others are all proud of their countries and achievements.
 Why are we so unappreciative and critical of our achievements, especially the NHS?
 The NHS is not perfect, but it is also abused and under appreciated by some patients.